justinwilaby/sax-wasm/README.md

     }
     parser.write('<div class="modal"></div>')
 });
 ```

+## Differences from sax-js
+Besides being incredibly fast, there are some notable differences between sax-wasm and sax-js that may affect some users
+when migrating:

+1. JSX is supported including JSX fragments.
+Things like `<foo bar={this.bar()}></bar>` will parse as expected.
+1. No attempt is made to validate the document. sax-wasm reports what it sees.
+If you need "strict mode", it could
+be recreated by applying rules to the events that are reported by the parser.
+1. Namespaces are reported in attributes.
+No special events dedicated to namespaces
+1. The parser is ready as soon as the promise is handled.

+## Streaming
+Streaming is supported with sax-wasm by writing utf-8 encoded text to the parser instance.
+Writes can occur safely
+anywhere except withing the `eventHandler` function or within the `eventTrap` (when extending `SAXParser` class).
+Doing so anyway risks overwriting memory still in play.

 ## Events
 Events are subscribed to using a bitmask composed from flags representing the event type.